Lumyn-Labs/docs/lumyn-studio/modules-page/README.md

 ![Add a Module](add-module.png)

-Give the module an id (this will be used to reference the module in code) and choose a device from the dropdown.
-The polling rate determines how often the module's data is requested by the device and available in code, a good default is 100ms.
-Choose from the available connection types, and configure any additional options that are specific to the module under the **Custom Configuration** section.
+Give the module an ID (this will be used to reference the module in code) and choose a device from the dropdown.
+The polling rate determines how often the module's data is requested by the device and made available in code.
+A good default is **100ms**.
+Choose from the available connection types, and configure any additional options specific to the module under the **Custom Configuration** section.
 Finally, click **Save** to add the module to the device configuration.

 ## Creating a Custom Module